International Development Association: Founding

-1960 - 1979
+1960–1979

-By 1978, the IAD had grown it's available resources to approximately $18.1 billion ($89.4 billion in 2025 dollars) split between approximately $1.1 billion ($5.4 billion in 2025 dollars) in recurring funding from member governments and approximately $15.6 billion ($77.1 billion in 2025 dollars) in supplementary contributions.
+By 1978, the IAD had grown its available resources to approximately $18.1 billion ($89.4 billion in 2025 dollars) split between approximately $1.1 billion ($5.4 billion in 2025 dollars) in recurring funding from member governments and approximately $15.6 billion ($77.1 billion in 2025 dollars) in supplementary contributions.
 The primary focus of this lending was for Agriculture and rural development representing approximately $1.34 billion ($6.6 billion in 2025 dollars) or 58% of all credits, for uses such as establishing dairy cooporatives in India or grain storage and marking systems in Ethiopia.

-1980 - 1999
+1980–1999

 Inn 1983, the UN reported that more than 50 countries were eligible to receive loans from IDA with a gross national product of less than $796 per person ($2,821 in 2025 dollars).
 Loans at the time were interest free, but carried service charges of .75 % on disbursed amounts and .5% on undispersed balances.
 The loans had 10-year grace periods and were then repayable over 50-year terms.
 The number of countries eligible to receive funds grew to 81 countries by the end of 1999, with lending reaching $6.8 billion ($13.2 billion in 2025 dollars).

-2000 - 2019
+2000–2019

 IDA grew to $8.7 billion ($14.4 in 2025 dollars) in 2005, covering 160 projects in 66 countries.
 Of these, the largest commitments were for projects in Africa totaling $3.9 billion ($6.4 in 2025 dollars).
 Total membership in the IDA stood at 165 countries by the end of the 2005 fiscal year.

-Current Events
+Current events

 On October 18, 2024, Suriname became the most recent and 175th borrowing member of the IDA.
 Subsequently, the World Bank Group approved $22.2 million for The Suriname Preparedness and Enhancing Resilient Communities Project.
 This project is intended to provide support for flood prevention in and around Suriname's capital Paramaribo, as well as the communities of Saramacca and Wanica.

 In September 2025, World Bank President Ajay Banga indicated he would be interested in allowing private investors access to securitized risk tranches of loans from the IDA if they could be pooled with those of other development banks, but acknowledged it would be difficult.
 This is in response to the World Bank offering $500mn in tranches from loans made by the International Finance Corporation to private investors earlier in 2025 to compensate for reduced funding from nations like the UK and US.
 Banga also noted the IDA still gained $24bn in donor funding during its last round in 2024.